VarunAgw/SURLS/README.md

 # SURLS: Simple URL Shortner
-SURLS is a simple URL shortner for Apache based on .htaccess and Redirect Directive
+SURLS is a simple URL shortner for Apache based on .htaccess and RewriteRule Directive

 ### Key Features
  - Single file based and portable